Geneva: Education

-The Graduate Institute of International and Development Studies was among the first academic institutions in the world to teach international relations.
+The Geneva Graduate Institute was among the first academic institutions in the world to teach international relations.
 It is one of Europe's most prestigious institutions, offering MA and PhD programmes in anthropology and sociology, law, political science, history, economics, international affairs, and development studies.

+Geneva is also home to more than a dozen private, for-profit universities whose activities have come under scrutiny for offering degrees that are not recognized in Switzerland and engaging in "unscrupulous practices".
+These schools include the Geneva School of Diplomacy and International Relations, the International University in Geneva, the Geneva Business School and IFM Business School.

 The oldest international school in the world is the International School of Geneva, founded in 1924 along with the League of Nations.
-The Geneva School of Diplomacy and International Relations is a private, for-profit university in the grounds of the Château de Penthes.

-CERN (the European Organization for Nuclear Research) is probably the best known of Geneva's educational and research facilities, most recently for the Large Hadron Collider.
 Founded in 1954, CERN was one of Europe's first joint ventures and has developed as the world's largest particle physics laboratory.
 Physicists from around the world travel to CERN to research matter and explore the fundamental forces and materials that form the universe.
+It hosts the Large Hadron Collider.

 Geneva is home to five major libraries, the Bibliothèques municipales Genève, the Haute école de travail social, the Institut d'études sociales, the Haute école de santé, the École d'ingénieurs de Genève and the Haute école d'art et de design.
 There were (As of 2008) 877,680 books or other media in the libraries, and in the same year 1,798,980 items were loaned.